Research for recessive type of CMT has begun at the Cyprus Institute of Neurology and Genetics

 This is the first time that the CMTA has funded research on a recessive type of CMT, exciting news for everyone with any type of the disease!
 Through STAR (Strategy to Accelerate Research), we are now attacking CMT1A, CMT1B, CMT1X, CMT2A, CMT2E and CMT4C.* We truly believe that research for any type of CMT helps all types of CMT.

-If you would like to support the CMT4C project, or any of STAR’s work and have your gift doubled through the Spartan Match, please click here to donate.
+If you would like to support the CMT4C project or any of STAR’s work, please click here to donate.

 We will keep you posted on Dr. Kleopa’s progress.
 Thanks for supporting STAR!